skipped to

 If a development is proposed within the Designated Coastal Protection Area (see the Coastal Development Permit Area on the Zoning Map), it is subject to the regulations of the Municipal-Wide Land Use By-law.

-pdf Municipal Planning Strategy & Maps(5.29 MB)
+pdf Municipality of the District of Lunenburg Municipal Planning Strategy Draft #3(1.28 MB)

 Coastal Protection Regulations Summary